trinhlai252/SQL-Explore-Ecommerce-Dataset/README.md

 ![rq7](https://github.com/user-attachments/assets/2e55bae0-d7b7-40b9-8d65-a0e14b7b07a1)
 #### Insights
+* Customers who purchased the YouTube Men's Vintage Henley in July 2017 tended to buy other YouTube-branded products, such as the YouTube Men's Fleece Hoodie Black and 22 oz YouTube Bottle Infuser, indicating a strong brand affinity.
+* There was also a noticeable trend in purchasing Google-branded items, like Google Sunglasses and Google Women's Vintage Hero Tee, which suggests that customers who are interested in YouTube products may also have a preference for other tech-related brands.
+* The variety of products purchased, from clothing to accessories like the Android Wool Heather Cap and Crunch Noise Dog Toy, points to a broad range of customer interests, suggesting opportunities for cross-selling and targeted marketing.
+* The significant purchase quantity of Google Sunglasses (20 units) shows a potential high demand for certain products alongside YouTube apparel.
 ### Query 08: Calculate cohort map from pageview to addtocart to purchase in last 3 month.
 #### SQL code